 I purely rate/recommend my watched animes on an enjoyment basis and not how well it was written, made or how many plot holes or mistakes are in them.
 This mainly means you won't find much deep analysis here, just what I liked, disliked and how I felt watching that anime.

 "Subs or Dubs".
 There is just one choice for me: "Subs".
 The real start to my anime love happened by accident searching for a series to watch at a time where I had waaay too much time.
-Since I had run out of "RL"-series that interested me I happened to choose 'Sword Art Online' as my next time eater.
-It was subbed and I didn't mind at all (I was already on a "original-sound-trip" with english) and even liked it that way - for me Japanese is a nice sounding language and you get the sound as the producer wanted it - not like some unaffiliated translation team leader thinks the producer might have wanted it.
+Since I had run out of Live-Action-series that interested me I happened to choose 'Sword Art Online' as my next time eater.
+It was subbed and I didn't mind at all (I was already on a "original-audio-trip" with english) and even liked it that way - for me Japanese is a nice sounding language and you get the sound as the producer wanted it - not like some unaffiliated translation team leader thinks the producer might have wanted it.

 Also, I've heard some scenes of some animes in english dubbed while searching/browsing on youtube - and it gave me the creeps confirming that I made the right choice.